AmateurRadioTelescopeSystem/RadioTelescope_Controller/README.md

 * In the setup process the important part is to install the required package/packages
 * Use the `$ (sudo) pip install -r requirements.txt` command to install the necessary packages for python.
-* After the installtion of packages, you can run the main program from the Core directory.
-Main file is RadioTele_PC.py
+* After the installtion of packages, you can run the main program from the `run.sh` script.
+* Running command: `$ ./run.sh`.
+Make sure the run script has executable permissions.
+* If executable permissions are needed for the run script type `$ chmod +x run.sh`, and the run the script as described above.

 ### Who do I talk to? ###